-The Women Empowerment Programme (2017) was implemented by The Dream Welfare Society to strengthen the social, economic, and personal empowerment of women from vulnerable communities.
+The Women Empowerment Programme was implemented by The Dream Welfare Society to strengthen the social, economic, and personal empowerment of women from vulnerable communities.
 The programme focused on improving women’s confidence, livelihood participation, financial independence, and decision-making power within households and communities.
-With a total investment of ₹50,360, the programme engaged 200 women, directly benefiting 265 individuals and indirectly impacting 1,590 people across households and communities.
-The total outreach of 1,855 people, achieved at an average cost of ₹252 per participant, highlights the strong multiplier effect (×6) of women-centered interventions and their role in driving inclusive and sustainable development.
+The programme engaged women participants, directly benefiting individuals and indirectly impacting people across households and communities.
+The overall outreach highlights the strong multiplier effect of women-centered interventions and their role in driving inclusive and sustainable development.

 | Parameter | Details |